Skip to main content

 • The committee put their signatures on the document.

-Hyphenated nouns
+Hyphenated and compound nouns

 Add s to the principal noun to form the plural.
 When there is no obviously principal noun, add s to the term as a whole: